sneha-2603/AWAKE/README.md

 # Awake

-The Awake Weather App is a simple web application that allows users to retrieve weather information for a specific city.
+The Awake  is a simple web application that allows users to retrieve weather information for a specific city.
 It uses HTML, CSS, JavaScript, and the  OpenWeatherMap API and is deployed using Netlify.to provide real-time weather data to users.